-At the time Merchant Banks to me was above morals and ethics, later when I started putting my dinner conversation together, I realised that these people, morale did never come into it, moreover, that is how the world had always operated.
+At the time Merchant Banks was above morals and ethics, later when I started putting my dinner conversation together, I realised that these people, morale did never come into it, moreover, that is how the world had always operated.
 The few exploited the many.

 I recall many visits to the Baring’s offices in the late 60s early 70s and dining in their director’s dining room.
 One had history right in front of you, where ever you looked on the walls.
 The Barings had represented so many countries, done so many deals in their more than 200 years history and most was detailed recorded.
 However, they at the time operated out of London and I specifically recall their first step abroad, when they became a founder shareholder in the Australian merchant bank in the mid-sixties.
-In the 1970 and 80s, the expanded all over the place and the whole game ended in Tokyo and Singapore.
+In the 1970 and 80s, they expanded all over the place and the whole game ended in Tokyo and Singapore.
 The two Barings I knew was the old traditions of Merchant Banking.

 I had my first taste of backstabbing and betrayal by my business partners when I in 1966 formed Intervestor S.A. in Luxembourg, one of the first investment holding companies in Luxembourg.
 Not having any olders to advise me, two of my business partners, all the old school, with a background of good schooling and City education, they “simply stole” the company in front of me.
-Edward La Coste and Barrie Hoare, I have later learned that the British are the most experienced backstabbers and the even smile when the put the knife into you from behind.
+Edward La Coste and Barrie Hoare, I have later learned that the British are the most experienced backstabbers and even smile when they put the knife into you from behind.

-Thankfully, I got a chance to know better people, when I in 1968 formed one of the first financial and estate planning companies in Europe, Associated Financial Planning (AFP) together with the Duke of St. Albans, the Marquess of Reading, Euan Inchbald and James Talbot, I received far more inside into the working of the City.
+Thankfully, I got a chance to know better people, when I in 1968 established one of the first financial and estate planning companies in Europe, Associated Financial Planning (AFP) together with the Duke of St. Albans, the Marquess of Reading, Euan Inchbald and James Talbot, I received far more inside into the working of the City.
 Specific from our twice a week lunches and social life.
 I also got to know some quite decent people, with morals and ethics working in the City.

 James Talbot was head of the largest investment trust at the time F&C Foreign and Colonial.
 Michael, Marquess of Reading held the highest title in the British peerage ever attained by a Jew, he was a stockbroker.